Institutional formation begins with the constitution of land.

 The Institution evaluates land according to structural, ecological, and civilizational criteria.

-The Institutional Seat remains the structural anchor.
+The Institutional Seat establishes the structural anchor of the Domain.

 Foundational conditions are not subordinated to episodic economic interest.